A complete case analysis

 • and set up several outputs.

-Once you’ve managed to describe what you want in such a modular way, you’re half the way.
-More precisely, you should think of a diagram such as the following, through which the audio streams flow, following the arrows.
-The nodes can modify the stream using some basic operators: switching and mixing in our case.
-The final nodes, the ends of the paths, are outputs: they are in charge of pulling the data out of the graph and send it to the world.
-In our case, we only have outputs to icecast, using two different formats.
+Once you can describe what you want in such a modular way, you’re halfway there.
+Think of the diagram below as a graph through which the audio stream flows, following the arrows.
+The nodes modify the stream using basic operators — switching and mixing in our case.
+The final nodes are outputs: they pull data out of the graph and send it to the world.
+In our case, we have two Icecast outputs using different formats.

 Graph for ‘radio.liq’